sheckman/sigcse2019/reviewers/paper-review-guidelines.md

     - Is the methodology described, with an appropriate citation?
     - Is the implementation of the methodology clearly enough described?
 How many people were involved?
 What process was used to resolve any disagreements?
 	- Is the analysis process/methodology appropriate for answering the research questions?
-7. Is the analysis methodology something new to computing education research that might be a contribution in itself?
+7. Is the analysis methodology something new to computing education research that might be a contribution itself?
 8. Are the results of the analysis clearly summarized?
 9. Are the results thoroughly discussed, including:
     - Their relationship to the research questions